Headache Journal

 Resident Education Program

-The aim of this program is to provide first and second year adult and pediatric neurology residents with a foundation in headache medicine education during a weekend session led by experienced faculty in neurologic education and headache medicine.
+The Resident Education Program aims to inspire a greater number of junior neurology trainees to consider pursuing careers in Headache Medicine.
+The program provides first and second year adult and pediatric neurology residents with a foundation in headache medicine education during a weekend session led by experienced faculty in neurologic education and headache medicine.

-Resident Education Program Committee
+2026 Resident Education Program

 Melissa Rayhill, MD, FAHS, Co-Chair